 I always appreciate the opportunity to expose my kids to different religions and cultures, so it was worth a quick stop at this remarkable church.

-This Roman Catholic chapel is built into the red buttes and offers spectacular panoramic views.
+The Chapel of the Holy Cross is Roman Catholic chapel built into the red buttes and offers spectacular panoramic views.

 The church is a national historic monument and an architectural treasure.
 In fact, it was named one of the Seven Manmade Wonders of Arizona.